 Using Benchmarks

-This guide covers everything you need to work with existing benchmarks in DecisionFocusedLearningBenchmarks.jl: generating datasets, assembling DFL pipeline components, and evaluating results.
+This guide covers everything you need to work with existing benchmarks in DecisionFocusedLearningBenchmarks.jl: generating datasets, assembling DFL pipeline components, applying algorithms, and evaluating results.

 All data in the package is represented as DataSample objects.